10 Best Tottenham Right-Backs of All-time

 In English football, Tottenham Hotspur has long held a unique position, recognised as one of the most celebrated sides in the game.
 However, that success has been driven by a blend of skill and strategy, with the right-back role often pivotal to their attacking and defensive play.

-Below Are The 10 Best Tottenham Right-Backs in History
+Below Are The 10 Best Tottenham Right-Backs of All-time

 10. Kieran Trippier